tytydraco/yessleep/out/The_Windmill_People_Part_I.md

 I am writing this because I am in way over my head.
 I have no idea what I’m dealing with or what to do about my situation.
 If anyone out there has information—any at all—I’d appreciate it.
 The facade of my life is in shambles.
-Evan more than it was before.
+Even more than it was before.

 Don’t get me wrong—I had a charmed life compared to others.
 A nice suburban neighborhood.
 A dad who was a lawyer.
 A stay-at-home mom.
-A little brother.
+And food on the table.
 On paper, it was perfect.
 But it all felt so hollow.
 Superficial.

 Even though I grew up with two parents, a house, and went to one of the top schools in the area, I never felt like I knew who they really were.
 It seemed like we had the ideal American lifestyle.
 Emphasis on “seemed.”
 They fed me, bathed me, took me to school.
 But they never comforted me when I cried.
 Never read me bedtime stories.
 Never hung my art on the fridge—even the ones I was proud of.